vanilla/docs/content/help/addons/rich-editor.md

 ![The bold, italic, strikethrough, code, and link buttons](/img/help/addons/rich-editor/inline-formats.png)

 This first set of buttons allows you to add bold, italic, strike, code, or link formatting to selected text.
 This menu is dynamic and contextual, appearing wherever the user makes a selection.
-The standard keyboard shortcuts, `ctrl+b`, `ctrl+i`, and `ctrl+k` also work when you have begun typing inside the editor.
+The following standard keyboard shortcuts also work when you have begun typing inside the editor.

+-  `ctrl+b` or `⌘+b` for bold.
+-  `ctrl+i` or `⌘+i` for italic.
+-  `ctrl+k` or `⌘+k` for link.

 ### Lists